rstein66/rstein66.github.io/_projects/narrative-augmented-reality.md

 **Rationale for smartphones:**

 - Creating and updating digital content is typically significantly cheaper and faster than physical signage.
-- A digital platform typically allows the visitor to explore far more content without being overwhelmed.
+- A digital platform typically allows visitors to explore far more content without being overwhelmed.
-- The visitor can take advantage of the accessible features they have already set up on their phone and are comfortable using–examples include increased font size, display contrast, and screen readers.
+- Visitors can take advantage of the accessible features they have already set up on their phone and are comfortable using–examples include increased font size, display contrast, and screen readers.

 **Drawbacks:**

 There are drawbacks, of course.
 It requires people to have smartphones.
 While this can be mitigated by allowing visitors to borrow phones, it still assumes familiarity and comfort with their use.
 Signage, in-app tutorials, and volunteer assistance could partially offset the latter.
 A more challenging drawback is that using phones means people look "down" at them.
-They are literally looking at the exhibit from a more limited viewpoint, rarer than taking it in as a whole.
+They are literally looking at the exhibit from a more limited viewpoint, rather than taking it in as a whole.
 Staring at the smaller screen also makes sharing the experience with their fellow visitors more challenging.

 ### Acknowledgments

 - This project was initially created for NYU's graduate course [Narrative, Digital Media and Learning](https://steinhardt.nyu.edu/courses/narrative-digital-media-and-learning).
-- I am very grateful to my classmates: [Wei Wu Dolby](https://weiwudolby.cargo.site/) for sharing her technical expertise (both generally and on my project specifically), and [Abigail Dean](https://www.linkedin.com/in/abigail-moon-dean/) for her tour of the AMNH hall.
+- I am very grateful to my classmates [Wei Wu Dolby](https://weiwudolby.cargo.site/) for sharing her technical expertise (generally and on my project specifically) and [Abigail Dean](https://www.linkedin.com/in/abigail-moon-dean/) for her tour of the AMNH hall.

 Images:

-- The Spectrum of Life wall [photo](/assets/img/edct-2510/extinction-spectrum/spectrum-of-life-wall-1400.webp) is from the AMNH's [webpage](https://www.amnh.org/exhibitions/permanent/biodiversity/spectrum-of-life) as is its `alt` text.
+- The Spectrum of Life wall [photo](/assets/img/edct-2510/extinction-spectrum/spectrum-of-life-wall-1400.webp) is from the AMNH's [webpage](https://www.amnh.org/exhibitions/permanent/biodiversity/spectrum-of-life), as is its `alt` text.
 - The Hall of Biodiversity [map](/assets/img/edct-2510/extinction-spectrum/biodiversity-hall-map-1400.webp) is from the educator's guide (see [\[2\]](#educator-guide) below).
 - The dodo bird fact card in the prototype mockup is from [A-Z Animals](https://a-z-animals.com/media/2023/03/7f9ef1d7adbd6893ab170b5e553e14dbe5e6e8c4-768x1152.jpg).